The Frightened Hares: Stampeding before doom

 The same conclusion, that one should commiserate with the sufferings of others, was also the conclusion of the Neo-Latin retelling by Pantaleon Candidus at the start of the 17th century.

 In the arts

-Under the Latin title of Lepores et ranae a Czech translation by Pavel Jurkovic was set by Ilja Hurník as the final piece in his Ezop for mixed choir and orchestra (1964).
+Under the Latin title of Lepores et ranae a Czech translation by Pavel Jurkovic was set by Ilja Hurník as the final piece in his Ezop for mixed choir and orchestra (1964); and under the title "The Rabbits and the Frogs" the story was set by Howard J. Buss as the fifth item in his "Fables from Aesop" (2002).